 How Zero Germ Compares to Other UV Sanitizers

-We did some quick research of other products on Amazon to see how the pricing and features of the Zero Germ compare.
+We did some research on similar products on Amazon to see how the pricing and features of the Zero Germ compare.

-One of the main differences between the Zero Germ—and perhaps the most crucial one—is that Amazon sanitizers tell you which phones fit in its sanitizing chamber.
+One of the main differences between the Zero Germ is that sanitizers sold on Amazon tell you which phones fit in its sanitizing chamber.

-This alone, we believe, could be the make or break for you since shipping costs for sending and returning your Zero Germ are as expensive as the device itself in the event you open it up and find that your phone doesn’t fit.
+This alone could be the make or break for you since shipping costs for sending and returning your Zero Germ are as expensive as the device itself in the event you open it up and find that your phone doesn’t fit.

-Based on our research, we believe that Zero Germ has some clear strengths and weaknesses.
-First, we believe the device is one of the most affordable phone-sized sanitizers, as many of the competing devices we saw on Amazon were at least $50.
+Zero Germ is one of the most affordable phone-sized sanitizers, as many of the competing devices we saw on Amazon were at least $50.

 Second, the LED lights let you know when the sanitization is taking place and when it’s done, so there’s no mistaking if the Zero Germ cleaned your item or not.

-The drawbacks, however, are that there is limited information about which brands and models of phones it can accommodate.
-If your phone is too big for the sanitization chamber, you’ll end up paying shipping costs that could cost as much as the device itself.
+The drawbacks, however, are that there is limited information about which models of phones it can accommodate.